 In addition to a full range of over 25 A-levels including all the facilitating subjects, we offer a fantastic selection of vocational diplomas including Sport, Forensic Investigation, Creative Digital Media Production, Food Science, Music, Health & Social Care and Performing Arts, all delivered in state of the art facilities.
-As a member of the Sixth Form College you will be expected to accept a much greater degree of personal responsibility for your work and progress than before.
-A real commitment to the College, to your chosen courses and to Sixth Form activities is essential.
-You will want to succeed and be prepared to work hard to ensure that success.
-In return you will have the support of teaching staff and tutors.
+As a member of the sixth form you will be expected to accept a much greater degree of personal responsibility for your work and progress than before.
+A real commitment to St John’s, to your chosen courses and to Sixth Form activities is essential.
+Our expectation is that you will want to succeed and will be prepared to work hard to ensure that success.
+In return you will have the support of our teaching staff and tutors.

-For details of how to apply to St John’s Sixth Form, including the courses we offer and our GCSE grade requirements, click on the Courses 2019-20 and Admissions links on the right.
+For details of how to apply to St John’s Sixth Form, including the courses we offer and our GCSE grade requirements, check our Courses and Admissions pages.

-Contact Mrs K McArdle, Director of Sixth Form or Mrs M Brown, Sixth Form Admissions Officer for application information, or click “Admissions” in the right sidebar to visit our Sixth form Admissions page.
+Contact Mrs R Haig-Williams, Director of Sixth Form or Mrs M Brown, Sixth Form Admissions Officer if you have any questions.

 - Head of Year 12: Mr M Harrison